ELowry/EL-Gallery/el-gallery/readme.txt

 3. This is an example of an EL-Gallery as seen on a mobile phone.

 == Changelog ==

+= Version 1.4.1 =
+* Small update to loading-icons.

 = Version 1.4 =
 * Default image size is set to large.
 Use [shortcode settings](http://codex.wordpress.org/Gallery_Shortcode#Options "Wordpress Shortcode Options") to modify the image size for each gallery.